kingston-hackSpace/Bulb_lighting/Metallic_lamp.md

 # METALLIC LAMP

-If your project involves metal, you MUST use a 3-core cable, which includes EARTH wiring.
+If your project involves metal, you **MUST use a 3-core cable, which includes EARTH wiring.**

+⚠️ NEVER wire on your own!
+Book a consultation with a hackSpace technician.

+⚠️ ***Metallic lamps carry a significantly higher electrical risk than non-metallic lamps.
+Metal is conductive — if wiring is incorrect, the entire metal body of your lamp can become live, causing electrocution or fire.***

-⚠️ **WARNING:** Please purchase only the parts **specified in this document**, DO NOT buy others in exchanged.
-Electrical components have different electrical values, and a wrong component can be a risk of electrocution or fire.
+⚠️ Please purchase only the parts specified *in this document*.
+Do not substitute components — electrical parts have specific ratings, and an incorrect component can cause electrocution or fire.

+Book a hackSpace *Wiring Consultation* before purchasing any parts.